 The Hospital Lay Chaplaincy Program is a multiple-part training program that provides the lay with the skills to provide the presence of Christ within the hospital.
 Our mission is to provide trained lay chaplains to visit the bedside of every hospitalized Episcopalian at least once before he or she is discharged.

-Upon successful completion of the 12 weeks of mentored visits, the Hospital Lay Chaplaincy Program Board will certify the Lay Chaplain to visit patients of their own
+Upon successful completion of the 12 weeks of mentoring visits, the Hospital Lay Chaplaincy Program Board will certify the Lay Chaplain to visit patients of their own.

 Our Board Chair

 The Rev. Ed Shiley, Associate Rector of St. David’s, Radnor

 Rev Shiley attended Westminster Choir College in Princeton, NJ, and taught high school vocal music and directed church choirs in NJ until he was drafted in 1968.
 Rev Shiley joined the Navy and served as Assistant Director of the Bluejacket Choir at Great Lakes, II, before being stationed in Nha Be, Vietnam.
 There he served as Chaplain’s Assistant, Director of the Nha Be Choir, and worked with Armed Forces Television, receiving the Navy Medal of Commendation for his public relations work.
 Rev Shiley worked for twelve years in the marketing and customer service side of the health insurance industry (Cigna and Aetna) before answering the call to ordination.
 Rev Shiley has been ordained since 1997 serving as rector at several churches in his career.
 He retired in August of 2016.
 Rev Shiley has served on Diocesan Council, various committees and commissions, and as Dean of the Delaware Deanery.

 The Rev. Kenneth McCaslin, Deacon of St. David’s, Radnor